Bezik1/electron-react-typescript-three/README.md

 # electron-react-typescript-setup
- Electron desktop app using electron, react and typescript
+ Electron desktop app using react, typescript and react-three/fiber